 The term “arthritis” means joint inflammation.
 Inflammation can cause pain, swelling and stiffness.
 The two common types of arthritis are osteoarthritis (OA), the breakdown of joint cartilage, and rheumatoid arthritis (RA), the inflammation of the joint lining, called synovium.
 Joint injections are useful therapeutic techniques for arthritis, impingement syndromes and tendinopathies.

 The bursa is what cushions the tendon and helps prevent friction between the tendon and the bone.
 A Bursa Injection can help determine the pain source and may provide long-term relief by reducing inflammation.
 A thin needle is inserted into the center of the bursa thought to be causing the pain and a combination of anti-inflammatory (steroid) and anesthetic (numbing) medication is then injected to decrease inflammation and relieve pain.

 Manipulation of body structures in specific ways can induce muscle relaxation, mobilize joints, change proprioceptive function, and re-establish function.
 Examples of these techniques include myofascial release, counterstrain, percussive mobilization, etc.

 Urine Drug Screen

-Pain Management Partners, LLC, operates a CLIA-certified lab onsite to perform urine drug screens.
+Pain Management Partners operates a CLIA-certified lab onsite to perform urine drug screens.
 Testing helps us monitor a patient’s progress and the medications they are prescribed.
 PMP requires patients to provide a urine sample at their initial visit and at various follow-up visits.
 Our multi-panel urine drug screen determines the presence of specified drugs or their metabolites.
 Urine is collected in a secure cup and tested in our lab.
 Results are generally provided within 48-hours and included in the patient’s chart.